-Release 10: Rediscovered barrels Every once in a while at some distilleries a barrel warehouse worker will run across a barrel or two that has seemed to be hiding for a number of years.
+Oat Bourbon Whiskey (2 of 2) A recipe of corn, malt and oats was used for this experiment.
+Bourbon has a pleasant smoky nose with a rich aroma of toasted oats that offers a nice complexity.
+On the palate, the smokiness intrigues as hints of dried fig and stone fruit come through and eventually give way to an earthy finish.
+Release 10: Rediscovered barrels Occasionally, at some distilleries, a barrel warehouse worker will run across a barrel or two that has seemed to be hiding for a number of years.
 They're like little gems, concealed within the dark corners in the back of a warehouse, just waiting to be rediscovered.
 These barrels were encountered in just this way.

-Oat Bourbon Whiskey (2 of 2) A recipe of corn, malt and oats was used for this experiment.
-Bourbon has a pleasant smoky nose with a rich aroma of toasted oats that offers a nice complexity.
-On the palate, the smokiness intrigues as hints of dried fig and stone fruit come through, and eventually give way to an earthy finish.
 1989 Barrels, Rediscovered (1 of 3) Seven barrels were filled on November 17, 1989.
 The still proof and entry proof are unknown.
-After more than 21 years of aging, the wood is very prominent, but it still doesn't conquer the rich vanilla and caramel flavors that bring to mind handmade holiday candy.
+After more than 21 years of aging, the wood is very prominent, but it still doesn't conquer the rich vanilla and caramel flavors that recall handmade holiday candy.

 1991 Barrels, Rediscovered (2 of 3) Filled on October 29, 1991, these eight barrels had an unknown still proof and entry proof.
 Aging for 19 years, the warm and spicy aroma of this bourbon is overtaken by a robust black walnut character on the palate that finishes as thick candied fruits.
 The flavor lasts an eternity.

-1993 Barrels, Rediscovered (3 of 3)

-Beginning on May 13, 1993, eight barrels of bourbon aged for 17 years and 7 months.
+1993 Barrels, Rediscovered (3 of 3) Beginning on May 13, 1993, eight barrels of bourbon aged for 17 years and 7 months.
 The still and entry proofs were unknown.
 A flavor profile with a nice rich and heavy mouthfeel.
 This bourbon is complex and bold.
 A great sipper for long cold nights.

-2012 Releases

-Release 11: Giant French Oak Barrels

-American whiskey typically ages in 53 gallon oak barrels, but these whiskeys matured in 135 gallon barrels, one for 19 years and one for 23 years.
-Additionally, both barrels were crafted from French oak, and had previously contained some sort of wine.
+2012 Releases Release 11: Giant French Oak Barrels American whiskey typically ages in 53-gallon oak barrels, but these whiskeys matured in 135-gallon barrels, one for 19 years and one for 23 years.
+Additionally, both barrels were crafted from French oak and had previously contained some sort of wine.
 The exact type of wine was lost in the records.
 Furthermore, these giant barrels underwent a #3 char, varying from Buffalo Trace's typical #4 char.
 This experiment was a multifaceted investigation in crafting bourbon.

-19 Year Old Giant French Oak Barrel (1 of 2) This barrel was aged for 19 years on the ground floor of Warehouse K. The whiskey inside was tasted and found to be rich and complex with notes of butterscotch, caramel, and oak.
+19-Year-Old Giant French Oak Barrel (1 of 2) This barrel was aged for 19 years on the ground floor of Warehouse K. The whiskey inside was tasted and found to be rich and complex with notes of butterscotch, caramel, and oak.
 This is a finely aged whiskey that has unique flavors.

-23 Year Old Giant French Oak Barrel (2 of 2) For 23 years, this giant barrel rested full on the ground floor of Warehouse K. After 23 years, the whiskey has very complex flavors and is full bodied with hints of sassafras, caramel, and birch.
+23-Year-Old Giant French Oak Barrel (2 of 2) For 23 years, this giant barrel rested full on the ground floor of Warehouse K. After 23 years, the whiskey has very complex flavors and is full bodied with hints of sassafras, caramel, and birch.
 Release 12: Hot Box & Heavy Char #7 This was an exploration of how extreme heat used on oak barrels can alter the bourbon flavor profile.
-One barrel was exposed to $3\frac{1}{2}$ minutes of charring by natural flame, a Heavy Char #7.
+One barrel was exposed to 31⁄2 minutes of charring by natural flame, a Heavy Char #7.
 The other barrel was made from staves that were steamed in a "Hot Box" at 133 degrees Fahrenheit before being charred at the standard char #4, 30 seconds of charring.